 How to stop work from taking over your life

 There is always more work.
 There is always one (or two, or fifty) more emails to write.
 Your TODO list will never be empty.
 The goalposts are always moving further downfield.
 But working more is not the answer!
 Instead, the following tools will help you to reframe how work fits into your life as a whole, and how you can work smarter:

 1. Reflect and record your priorities so you spread your time around appropriately

 Whether you do something is not related to having enough time, but where that thing sits on your priorities.
 “I don’t have time to exercise” is never true: you’ve just prioritized exercise below other activities.
 Articulating your priorities is vital to making intentional decisions about where you spend your time.

-One way to identify your priorities is to make a list of your Sacred 5–8.
-These are the things in your life that are important to you.
-At the end of each day, reflect on whether you put time into each of your sacred priorities.
+One way to identify your priorities is to make a list of the top 5-8 things in your life that are important to you.
+At the end of each day, reflect on whether you put time into each of them.
 After recording for just a few weeks it is easy to see patterns in the priorities you put energy into and the priorities you don’t.